• Home

 How to Get to Tainan from Taipei

-If your Taiwan itinerary is already jam-packed with things to do or you hate wasting time on transport, traveling between Taipei and Tainan by high-speed rail train is the best option for you.
+If your Taiwan itinerary is already jam-packed with things to do or you hate wasting time on transport, traveling between Taipei and Tainan by high-speed rail train is your best bet.
+It’s by far the quickest and most comfortable way to travel between the two cities, only taking 1.5-2 hours (depending on which train you take).

 Klook.com

 The only disadvantage of taking the HSR to Tainan, besides being expensive, is that the station is not in the city center.
 Tainan’s HSR Station is located in Guiren District, just on the city’s outskirts.
-So if you do choose to take the HSR, note that you’ll need to take either a bus, train or taxi to get into town.
+So if you do choose to take the bullet train, note that you’ll need to take either a bus, train or taxi to get into town.

 • TSHR Shuttle Bus: Another option is to take the free THSR Shuttle Bus.
 Buses H31 and H62 both travel to downtown Tainan and depart from Exit 2.